hightouchio/passage/docs/config.md

 | discovery.static.host  | If `static`, the hostname to use.                 | True, if `static`. |             |

 ## Keystore
-Passage needs a place to securely store SSH private keys for Standard Tunnels and public keys for Reverse Tunnels.
+Passage needs a place to securely store SSH private keys for normal Tunnels and public keys for Reverse Tunnels.
 By default, Passage will store keys unencrypted in a Postgres table, but that should not be deployed to production.

 With the `s3` keystore, Passage will store keys in an S3 bucket.
 If you choose to go this route, make sure you have properly configured bucket policies and IAM permissions to restrict access to _only_ Passage.
 Also, it is recommended that you enable at-rest bucket encryption with KMS.